Water Department Hydrant Flushing Program

 Why Are We Flushing?

-Each spring, the Water Department begins its comprehensive flushing program including all 1370 fire hydrants throughout the Village.
+Each year, the Water Department performs a comprehensive flushing program including all 1,402 fire hydrants throughout the Village.
 Because water mains are sized to allow adequate and safe flows for fire protection, water typically is moving through the mains at a slow rate.
 This slow movement allows mineral deposits to build up and accumulate in mains over time.
 The buildup can restrict water flow in the mains and contribute to corrosion and watercolor problems.
 Periodic flushing of water mains removes the mineral deposits which helps maintain the Villages infrastructure and assures consistent high quality water.

 Hydrant flushing is routine maintenance for a water system and accomplishes the following:

 - Improves water quality by removing minerals that have collected in the water mains.

 - By removing these minerals, the inside diameter of a water main is increased and therefore allows a better flow of water.